CauseIam1/MyXRPL/README.md

 Progress can be tracked by visiting myxrpl.x
 This is the last html file I will post for now.
 I am well into React and posting isn't so easy.
-The progress is so good I have started adding additional analytical features already.
+The progress is so good I have started adding additional analytical features that aren't listed above.
-This site is being created for personal, family and friend use with no affilation.
+This site is being created for personal, family and friend use with no affiliation.
 Special thanks to the XRPL.org, Xaman and most importantly, The Pirate.

 causeiam.x